awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ```

 `secrets`
-Type: object array
+Type: Object array
-Required: no
+Required: No
-The secrets to pass to the container as environment variables\.
+An object representing the secret to expose to your container\.
+For more information, see [Specifying Sensitive Data](specifying-sensitive-data.md)\.
 `name`
-Type: string
+Type: String
-Required: yes, when `environment` is used
+Required: Yes
 The value to set as the environment variable on the container\.
 `valueFrom`
-Type: string
+Type: String
-Required: yes, when `environment` is used
+Required: Yes
 The secret to expose to the container\.
-Supported values are either the full ARN or the name of the parameter in the AWS Systems Manager Parameter Store\.
+The supported values are either the full ARN of the AWS Secrets Manager secret or the full ARN of the parameter in the AWS Systems Manager Parameter Store\.
 If the Systems Manager Parameter Store parameter exists in the same Region as the task you are launching then you can use either the full ARN or name of the secret\.
 If the parameter exists in a different Region then the full ARN must be specified\.

 ```